Hey again, loves!

 I hardly know where to begin about all the things that surprised me about it.
 It was one of those recipe that I was like “Hmm, it probably won’t be very good but I’ll eat it anyway because I don’t want to be wasteful.” then to my disbelief I tried it and was like, “Um, YES!” and “Imma get me some more sweet potatoes!”
 The texture was so soft and fudgy like a brownie, something I honestly didn’t think you could achieve without a generous amount of fat.

 I sorta feel this is going to revolutionize the future of my healthy-home-baking skills.
 There is so much natural sweetness with sweet potatoes that you really don’t have to add much sweetener at all.
-I wanted to try this without added sugar so I used a bit of stevia and that’s it.
-Of course, I’m positive a little sugar wouldn’t hurt anything either, but it’s nice to get great results without, right?
-It’s also gluten free and dairy free because I used almond flour and plant-based chocolate protein powder.
+Of course, I’m positive a little tiny bit of sugar wouldn’t hurt anything either, but it’s nice to get great results without, right?
+It’s also accidentally gluten free, dairy free, and vegan because I used almond flour and plant-based chocolate protein powder.
+Oh, and Dairy Free Chocolate Chips.
 I’m going to try a pumpkin spiced version next, it’ll be like sweet potato pie in a cookie form.

 Lastly, and you’ve probably already thought of this, but it’s a great recipe to have on hand around the holidays because it’s the perfect way to use all the extra sweet potatoes afterwards.